SonuNM1/Array-String-Problems-Java/Array Problems/README.md

 - Sort the given array .

-- Find the Kth largest and Kth smallest number in an array
+- Find the Kth largest and Kth smallest number in an array . (using min-heap as well as max-heap) .

 - Find the occurrence of an integer in the array .

 - Sort the array of 0s, 1s and 2s

 - Subarray with given sum

+- Rotate an array to the left/right by D places

 - Move all the negatvie elements to one side of the array .